LukasKiederle/seminar-sa-ws19-20/README.md

 This project contains all the tex and other source code.

-Latex Documentation can be found [here](https://github.com/LukasKiederle/seminar-sa-ws19-20/blob/master/vorlage-seminararbeiten-tex/README.md)
+Latex documentation with instructions can be found [here](https://github.com/LukasKiederle/seminar-sa-ws19-20/blob/master/vorlage-seminararbeiten-tex/README.md).